JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2023-06-05-Astrangia2021-smRNA-Analysis.md

 Understanding mirdeep2 output -- I understand the mirdeep2 output but I do not understand the known miRNA output info.
 On the summary table that is outputted with the csv/html, it says XXXX # of known miRNAs were detected.
 However, In the `/data/putnamlab/jillashey/Astrangia2021/smRNA/mirdeep2/AST-1560/dir_prepare_signature1705975309` folder, there is a file (`mature_vs_precursors.arf`) that has info about known sequences which I am confused by.
 It looks like these are known miRNAs that were identified in the Astrangia genome, as they are given genomic coordinates.
 I may need to go through these files and make sure I am not missing anything.
 For instance, when I look up `chromosome_7_11677` (genomic coordinates for known miRNA ola-miR-100) in that file, it provides me with 80 other matches that have the same genomic coordinates and are the same as miR-100.
 I may need to go through these files for each sample to make sure that I am not missing any known info.

+General mirdeep2 questions
+- How do I find the MFE?
+Is it calculated by mirdeep2 or by the quantifier module?
+I think it is linked to the randfold step.
+Need to look into this.
+- I looked at Gajigan & Conaco 2017 mirdeep2 pdf outputs from their supplementary materials and they got similar MFE values in their pdfs.
+However, in Table S5, they have MFE info that is <-25 kcal/mol.
+How did they calculate the MFE that mirdeep2 gave them to the MFE that was displayed in their table??